pietrolechthaler/Morphing-Network-Slices/README.md

 ### Virtual-host-solution
-You can simply run the emulation applications with following commands in ./virtual-host-solution/ Enabling Ryu controller to load the application and to run background:
+You can simply run the emulation applications with following commands in ./virtual-host-solution/
+<br>Enabling Ryu controller to load the application and to run background:
 <br>
 ```
 $ cd Virtual-host-solution/SDN